Petal Templates now available in my 🌸 ETSY SHOP 🌸

 Paper flowers are undeniably amazing decor for both our homes and all kind of events and celebrations.
 It’s something that we can keep for way way longer than any fresh cut flowers there are.

-In this quick tutorial I will show you how to create a paper flower step-by-step, with some of my own tips and tricks.
+In this quick paper flower guide I will show you how to create a paper flower step-by-step, with some of my own tips and tricks.

 - Thick paper – 67lb cover (or 175gsm) cardstock is one of the best choices, but going a little bit lower or higher won’t hurt.
 Try not to go over 110lb cover as the paper gets so thick it will crease easily.